• DOWNLOAD

 Upon initialization, skeletonKey will prompt for locations of an existing ROM library.

-are identified and users are given the option to rename and or ntfs-link via some fuzzy-matching.
+Folders within this chosen directory are identified and users are given the option to rename and or ntfs-link via some fuzzy-matching.

 Emulators identified in the specified directory have a set of default preferences which are assigned as nicknames to their compatible, identified systems in your ROM Library